mar-eid/ha-addon-mcp/README.md

 - Home Assistant Community for the amazing platform
 - MCP Protocol team for the excellent SDK
 - PostgreSQL and TimescaleDB teams for excellent databases
-- Contributors and testers who help improve this add-on
+- Contributors and testers who helped achieve this working milestone

 ---